UPPMAX/programming_formalisms_intro/doc/deploy_deeper.md

 - podman

-They are to some extent interoperable:
+They are to some extent inter-operable:

 - podman is very close to Docker

 - Docker images can be converted to Singularity/Apptainer images

-- Singularity Python can convert Dockerfiles to Singularity definition files
+- Singularity Python can convert Docker files to Singularity definition files

 https://coderefinery.github.io/reproducible-research/environments